jkataja/cfn-foldingathome/README.md

 ## Meta

 Janne Kataja – [@jkataja](https://twitter.com/jkataja) – fistname.lastname at gmail

+This software is provided "as is", without warranty of any kind.

 Distributed under the Apache License v2 license.
 See ``LICENSE`` for more information.